INCATools/semantic-sql/README.md

 ## Download ready-made SQLite databases

-Pre-generated SQLite database are created weekly for all OBO ontologies and a selection of others.
+Pre-generated SQLite database are created weekly for all OBO ontologies and a selection of others (see [ontologies.yaml](https://github.com/INCATools/semantic-sql/blob/main/src/semsql/builder/registry/ontologies.yaml))

 To download: